dougbutner/web-4/README.md

 ## Social
 Because each person can be associated to either a community, or a city, we can develop systems within web 4 that allow coordination at every strata with just this one piece of data for each person.

-## Usefulness of Geosocial in Web 4
+## Democracy, Collaboration, and ever-redefining Utopia

-By offering time tokens to the indivicut
+By offering time tokens to the individual that correspond to each stratum we can create high-fidelity democracy

 # Roadmap to Web 4 Reality